Cuisine of Monmouthshire: Meat

-Taruschio comments that Welsh lamb has the potential to be a perennial feature on a restaurant menu because lowland lamb is available in early spring, upland lamb is available in summer and mountain lamb is available from late summer to late autumn.
+Franco Taruschio comments that Welsh lamb has the potential to be a perennial feature on a restaurant menu because lowland lamb is available in early spring, upland lamb is available in summer and mountain lamb is available from late summer to late autumn.
 He notes that mountain lamb is born out of doors and feeds off grass and herbs.

 Up until the Victorian era, Welsh Mutton Hams were part of Welsh daily fare.
 Freeman mentions that the old mutton recipes from Wales "make one's mouth water and one's spirits fray with frustration" and suggests that some of the recipes may be worth adapting to Welsh lamb dishes.

 In Lady Llanover's book, an anonymous traveller dines with a hermit and comments on Welsh mutton as follows: